 - Keeping Your Button in the Black

 Experiments have shown how colours affect both heart rate and blood pressure.
 This is one reason why the world’s largest technology companies spend huge sums testing different brand and design colours.
-However, no experiment is able to remove the impact of context or social conditioning.
+However, no experiment is able to remove the impact of context or conditioning.
 In 1995, the Journal of General Psychology published a study identifying strong links between “favourite” colours and physiological responses.
-So, even if a colour can give some consumers a subtle nudge in one direction, it is unlikely to be a universal effect.
+So, even if a colour can give some consumers a subtle nudge in one direction, it won’t have the same effect on everyone.

 Your “Add To Cart” button should integrate seamlessly within your website’s existing colour scheme.
 To make sure it does, there are some basic principles to follow.
 Taking a colour wheel, the scheme you develop can be: